CosmWasm/ts-codegen/packages/ts-codegen/README.md

 ### Working with ASTs

-See the [docs](https://github.com/CosmWasm/ts-codegen/blob/main/packages/ast/README.md) in the `wasm-ast-types` package.
+See the [docs](https://github.com/CosmWasm/ts-codegen/blob/main/packages/ast/README.md) in the `@cosmwasm/ts-codegen-ast` package.

 ## Related